David Hume: Contributions to economic thought

 Hume expressed his economic views in his Political Discourses, which were incorporated in Essays and Treatises as Part II of Essays, Moral and Political.
 To what extent he was influenced by Adam Smith is difficult to assess; however, both of them had similar principles supported from historical events.
 At the same time Hume did not demonstrate concrete system of economic theory which could be observed in Smith's Wealth of Nations.
 However, he introduced several new ideas around which the "classical economics" of the 18th century was built.
 Through his discussions on politics, Hume developed many ideas that are prevalent in the field of economics.
 This includes ideas on private property, inflation, and foreign trade.
-Referring to his essay "Of the Balance of Trade", economist Paul Krugman (2012) has remarked that "David Hume created what I consider the first true economic model."
+Referring to his essay "Of the Balance of Trade", the economist Paul Krugman (2012) has remarked that "David Hume created what I consider the first true economic model."

 In contrast to Locke, Hume believes that private property is not a natural right.
 Hume argues it is justified, because resources are limited.
 Private property would be an unjustified, "idle ceremonial," if all goods were unlimited and available freely.
 Hume also believed in an unequal distribution of property, because perfect equality would destroy the ideas of thrift and industry.
 Perfect equality would thus lead to impoverishment.